 Cinnamon buns are a favourite sweet treat for fika in Sweden.
 But if cinnamon spice isn't your thing, then choose from a variety of other baked goods.
 Think cakes, cookies, chocolate balls, and simple open-faced sandwiches – all acceptable additions to your cup of coffee.

-- Enjoy fika for yourself on a Sweden vacation
+- Enjoy fika for yourself on a Sweden holiday

 When is the best time for a Swedish fika?